Best Lure of All Time – Curl Tail Grub

 Why is the Curl Tail Grub the Best Lure of All Time?

-Grub’s in the twisted tail fashion, let’s just call them grub’s from now on for convenience, have the ability to present themselves as different bait.
+Grub’s in the twisted tail fashion, let’s just call them grub’s from now on for convenience, have the ability to present themselves as different baits.
 The technical term would be dynamic, meaning grubs alter their form based on speed and action.
 The key here is that a curly tail grub can look like a baitfish OR a worm depending on the speed or action you give it.
 If you reel it in at a steady pace, the curl tail will rotate quickly enough and it will look like a baitfish swimming with it’s tail paddling.
 If you jig it (lift -> drop -> let slack -> reel -> repeat) the tail will rotate a bit slower against the water on the drop resembling a worm’s tail end wriggling while searching through water.

 Grub for Saltwater AND Freshwater?

 So why use the same bait for a Large-mouth Bass as a Red Drum?
 Because a Shad is a Shad.
 Grubs do an amazing job of replicating bait-fish action in an inexpensive and readily available soft plastic.
 A white 3″ grub reeled past a Bass looks like a Shad just as much as the same white grub under a popping cork looks like a Shad to a Redfish.
-Sure the presentations are different but the baits virtually the same.
+Sure, the presentations are different but the baits are virtually the same.
 The jig and grub has been catching fish since the 70’s and is fundamental to being successful on generally any body of water near shore.
 Presentation will change based on location, species, and body of water.
 The grub is versatile and can be altered accordingly, that’s why we include them in our Freshwater Fishing Kit.

 You should start with a jig and grub pairing.
 The most common jig and grub pairing is a 3″ grub on a 1/8 Oz. barbed jig.

 Most common jigs in 1/8 Oz. will have a hook shank at the right length for a 3″ grub and contain a barb at the base of the jig head which secures the grub from sliding off of the jig after wear and tare.
 This general recommendation is used to target Bass, Trout, and Walleye.
-To target panfish such as Crappie, Perch and larger Bluegill, step down a size in each.
+To target panfish, such as Crappie, Perch and larger Bluegill, step down a size in each.
 Switch to a 1/16 Oz. barbed jig paired with a 2″ grub.
 For finicky panfish or small stream trout you may have to go even smaller.
 In this case scale down to a 1/32 Oz. barbed jig paired with a 1″ grub.

 Helpful Grub Technique in Freshwater